Vonage/vbc-developer/_documentation/en/smart-numbers/overview.md

 ## Getting Started
 To use Smart Numbers, you need:

-* A Vonage Business Cloud account
+* A Vonage Business Communications account
 * A Nexmo account

 You must then:

-1. [Enable the Smart Number add-on](/vonage-business-cloud/smart-numbers/guides/enable-addon) - to add the capability to your VBC account
+1. [Enable the Smart Number add-on](/smart-numbers/guides/enable-addon) - to add the capability to your VBC account
-2. [Create a Nexmo Voice API Application](/vonage-business-cloud/smart-numbers/guides/create-voice-application) - to store security and configuration information
+2. [Create a Nexmo Voice API Application](/smart-numbers/guides/create-voice-application) - to store security and configuration information
-3. [Provision Smart Numbers](/vonage-business-cloud/smart-numbers/guides/provision-smart-numbers) - configure one or more VBC numbers as Smart Numbers and link those numbers to your Nexmo Voice API Application
+3. [Provision Smart Numbers](/smart-numbers/guides/provision-smart-numbers) - configure one or more VBC numbers as Smart Numbers and link those numbers to your Nexmo Voice API Application

 ## Using Smart Numbers